-Populism becomes a danger to liberal democracy when it seeks to violate the rights of political, racial, religious, ethnic and other minorities.
+Populism becomes a danger to liberal democracy when it seeks to violate the rights of political, racial, religious, ethnic, and other minorities.

-For instance, the 17th Century witnessed the rise of liberalism, in the 18th-century communism and socialism, which were followed by fascism and Nazism in the 20th Century in Germany and Italy which changed whole European society in all aspects.
+For instance, the 17th Century witnessed the rise of liberalism, in the 18th-century communism and socialism, were followed by fascism and Nazism in the 20th Century in Germany and Italy which changed whole European society in all aspects.

 Populism refers to the popular engagement of the population in political decision-making.
 In short, it refers to an ideology that considers society to be ultimately separated into two homogeneous and antagonistic groups, “the pure people” versus “the corrupt elite”.

 In the 20th century, populist movements also emerged in Latin America and Western Europe.
 In the 21st century, we are witnessing the growing trend of populism in the US, Europe, India, and mostly in the Muslim world.

 In Europe, populist parties have increased their electoral support from around 7% at the end of the 1990s to more than 25% in 2018.
-During the same period, the number of Europeans living in a country with a populist party in government increased from around 12.5 to 170.2 million.
+During the same period, the number of Europeans living in countries with a populist party in the government increased from around 12.5 to 170.2 million.

 Threat to Liberal Democracy

 During the cold war era, liberal democracy faced a serious threat from Soviet Communism.
-As a communist state, it was a serious threat to the liberal democracy around the world but after the defeat of communist ideology and the disintegration of the Soviet Empire, it is widely believed that the threat to liberal democracy no longer exists.
+As a communist state, it was a serious threat to liberal democracy around the world, but after the defeat of communist ideology and the disintegration of the Soviet Empire, it is widely believed that the threat to liberal democracy no longer exists.

-“For much of the 20th century, the main threat to liberal and democratic societies came from militant and totalizing ideologies: fascism and communism, or revolutionary socialism”, writes Will Marshall (left), President of the Washington-based Progressive Policy Institute.
+“For much of the 20th century, the main threats to liberal and democratic societies came from militant and totalizing ideologies: fascism and communism, or revolutionary socialism,” writes Will Marshall (left), President of the Washington-based Progressive Policy Institute.

 The populist leaders are so different from each other that it seems to make little sense to group them all together.
-Venezuela’s late President Hugo Chávez, for example, claimed to stand up for traditionally disadvantaged groups and promised to expand the welfare state and take the fight to multinational corporations.
+For example, Venezuela’s late President Hugo Chávez, for example, claimed to stand up for traditionally disadvantaged groups and promised to expand the welfare state and take the fight to multinational corporations.